samsisle/vercel-integration/README.md

 7. Once successfully installed, which you can verify was successful by going to your existing project's **Integration** settings (e.g. `https://vercel.com/<account_slug>/<project_slug>/settings/integrations`), try triggering your Webhook.
 For example, if you have selected **deployment_ready**, try triggering a new Deployment (existing project) and make sure to have another browser tab open to your integration project's [Function Logs](https://vercel.com/docs/concepts/deployments/logs#function-logs).

 The screenshot below is was taken in the Function logs of the integration project.
+It is outputting the `body.payload` from the **deployment_ready** event.

 ![webhook_function_log](https://integration.msisle.im/webhook_function_log.jpg)

 ## Other helpful repositories

 - https://github.com/vercel/example-integration